 Jimmy is an ordinary story with extraordinary happenings.
 Because of Jimmy’s handicap, some of his accomplishments are what might be considered trivial to others.
 Yet, Mr. Whitlow pulls the reader into each situation Jimmy faces; his fears, trials and his victories.
 I just wanted to be Jimmy’s friend as I read through this book.
 The relationships that are built between Jimmy, his parents, his grandfather, his dog and other characters throughout the story are strong and endearing.
 I would consider this book a gentle read with a little suspense built in.

+Asperger’s Syndrome, an autism spectrum developmental disorder in children, is a theme in Jodi Picoult’s newest book, House Rules.
 In an interview regarding her choice of topics Jodi shared that a cousin of her’s is autistic, and had become violent in a number of situations when his frustrations were beyond his control.
 The police had been called several times and he could not communicate his problems.
 Jodi could see how the legal system breaks down for those who are unable to express their innocence.